uc-cdis/gen3.org/content/resources/user/submit-data.md

 ![manifest2](manifest_example_2.png)

 	The outcome of the indexed manifest will be then uploaded to the CMD node.
+[TBD]